Heveningham Hall: History

 On inheriting the property, Margite Wheeler offered the Hall to the nation in 1965.
 It was acquired in 1969 by English Heritage and was repaired and sold in 1977 (or 1981) without the contents, which remained in the English Heritage collection.
 It was bought by Abdul Amir Al-Ghazzi, an Iraqi businessman, via a Swiss-registered company with conditions that certain works would be carried out on the property.
-A few years later the building suffered another major fire which gutted East Wing and questions were asked in the House of Lords in 1987 about the state of the building and when it would be open to the public.
+A few years later the building suffered another major fire which gutted the East Wing and questions were asked in the House of Lords in 1987 about the state of the building and when it would be open to the public.
 A 1991 debate in the House of Lords noted the deterioration of the hall, with one speaker describing it as being in 'a deplorable state', with concerns also being raised about the current ownership being impossible to determine due to use of bearer shares and that it was therefore impossible to verify whether renovations that were a condition of the 1981 sale were carried out.
 Following the death of Al-Ghazzi in 1991, the estate was left in the hands of the receiver.
 Questions were again asked in the House of Lords about the hall and the terms of the 1981 sale.
 The house, together with 467 acre of land was soon put up for sale at £4.5 million by the Department for the Environment, despite a campaign to have it retained in public ownership as allowed by the terms of the 1981 sale.

 After being on the market for 3 years, the hall and grounds were bought in 1994 by current owner and Foxtons founder Jon Hunt and his wife for use as a family home.
 By 2003 it was reported that Hunt had spent £1m on renovations to the hall.